-Fraunhofer IDMT and Skoove developed an algorithm for web-based recognition of polyphonic notes
+Fraunhofer IDMT and Skoove developed an algorithm for web-based recognition of polyphonic tone sequences

 There is a special piano teacher, always available and always listening closely to what the students are playing.
 His name is Skoove, and he has been around since November 2015.
 Skoove is a browser-based learning platform that offers interactive lessons for students who want to learn to play the piano, electric piano, or keyboard.
 What makes Skoove so special is that students receive immediate feedback on their performance as they play.
 This is made possible by the melody recognition algorithm developed by Fraunhofer IDMT.

 So how does the algorithm work?
 The student plays a piece of music to the laptop’s microphone.
 The algorithm, developed by Fraunhofer IDMT in close collaboration with Skoove, executes a polyphonic validation of the notes.
 A function named »multipitch validation« checks whether the student has actually played the predefined reference notes correctly and in the correct order.